 If you suffer from an inflammatory skin condition, try using coconut oil regularly to alleviate symptoms.
 Simply keep the area hydrated with coconut oil by gently massaging it into the affected skin.

 Stretch marks occur as the skin’s elasticity changes, most frequently after weight gain/loss or pregnancy.
 Using coconut oil can help reduce the stretch marks that are left behind, helping them fade more quickly while keeping skin moisturized to allow quicker healing.

 20. Sunburn Relief

 Got a little too much sun?
 Coconut oil can help soothe inflamed skin, reduce redness and rehydrate skin.
-The caveat is that while coconut oil does provide minimal sun protection — about SPF 4 — I’d recommend adding red raspberry seed extract or zinc oxide to make a stronger sunblock if you’ll be in the sun for an extended period of time.
+The caveat is that while coconut oil does provide minimal sun protection — about SPF 4 — adding red raspberry seed extract or zinc oxide would make a stronger sunscreen for when you’ll be in the sun for an extended period of time.

 You know that coconut oil for dry skin is popular, but what about using it to speed up wound healing?
 Because of its antimicrobial and hydrating properties, applying coconut oil to a cut, abrasion, rash or wound can help to fight infections and promote healing.